What Size Shocks Does Your Tacoma or 4Runner Need?

 Damping Force & Front IFS Coilovers:

-As a result, the front shocks on Toyota 4x4s deliver only 25% of the damping force to the wheel compared to a shock mounted directly to the wheel.
-This means that front Tacoma and 4Runner shocks need to produce roughly four times more damping force than the rear shocks.
+When you do the math, that means front shocks on these Toyotas deliver only about 25% of the damping force to the wheel compared to shocks mounted directly to it.
+To make up for that, the front shocks need to generate about four times more damping force than the rear.

 Summary: